scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 First and foremost, it let the instructors provide the students with skeleton implementations of their assignments and allowed the students to focus on their learning objectives.
-Second, it provide a uniform and easy to use development environment for the student's efforts.
+Second, it provide a uniform and easy to use development environment for the students' efforts.
 As DS501 is not a programming class, per se, leveraging IPython notebooks made the introduction of Python to those students unfamiliar with it substantially easier.